joshkraemer/joshkraemer.com/index.md

 # Josh Kraemer

-There's not much to see at the moment, but you can follow me on [Twitter](https://twitter.com/joshkraemer).
+There's not much to see here at the moment, but you can follow me on [Twitter](https://twitter.com/joshkraemer).